plone/training/docs/voltoaddons/01-addon-basics.md

 images, and SVG files.
 For any other file type (for example, .scss, .ts, etc.) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.

-Check if there's already a Razzle plugin, for example `.scss` support can be simply added by adding `scss` to the `razzle.config.js` `plugins` list.
+Check if there's already a Razzle plugin.
+For example `.scss` support can be added by adding `scss` to the `razzle.config.js` `plugins` list.

 To summarize: Volto runs as a Single Page Application packaged by Webpack, which uses loaders such as Babel (for ES6 js/jsx files) or a [less-loader] for